DJG Marketing Insights

 Dan Giroux / DJG Marketing Insights

-With 20 years of experience blending high-impact agency work with in-house strategic leadership, I specialize in Advancement Marketing, Communications, and Stewardship.
-As an independent consultant, I partner with mission-driven organizations to elevate their reputation, foster deeper alumni and donor engagement, and achieve transformative fundraising results.
-Subscribe to my free weekly newsletter for insights and resources designed to inform—not overwhelm.
+With 20 years across high-impact agencies and in-house leadership, I specialize in Advancement — aligning brand and philanthropic communications to strengthen reputation, deepen alumni and donor engagement, and drive transformative fundraising results.
+Subscribe to my free weekly newsletter for insights and resources designed to inform, not overwhelm.

 Read more from Dan Giroux / DJG Marketing Insights